oryjkov/100pct-ptt/README.md

 # 100pct-ptt a.k.a.
 Clickoris
-A BLE hardware button for transmitting over the [Zello](http://zello.com) PTT app while flying a paraglider.
+A BLE hardware button for transmitting over the [Zello](http://zello.com) push-to-talk app while flying a paraglider.

 <img src="pics/clickoris.jpg" width=300/>